 DAMAGE: Previously healthy plants wilt and die within a couple of days.
-Virulent in hot and wet the only control available with this disease.
-Ongoing measures include:
+Virulent in hot and wet summers.

+WHAT: A soil borne bacteria CONTROL: Prevention is the only control available with this disease.
+Ongoing

-- Sourcing clean seeds and plants from a reputable - Practicing crop rotation to avoid a build up of bacteria in the soil. - Follow a solunum crop with a mustard crop to fumigate
+- and plants from a reputable source. - Practicing crop rotation to avoid a build up of bacteria - Follow a solanum crop with a mustard crop to fumigate